 The main purpose of an OS is to provide an interface between the user and the system hardware.
-With an operating system, a user can take control of the hardware and make it work according to a specific program.
+Also, it manages all processes on a computer system and provides them with the required resources.
+With OS, a user can take control of the hardware and make it work according to a specific program.

-Some Main Functions of an Operating System
+Functions of an Operating System

 - Error Detection: It shows the error messages and different debugging notifications if there is any problem in the system.

-Types of Operating Systems
+10 Different Types of Operating Systems

 1. Batch Operating System